Being an eBay reseller isn’t something I thought I would do to make money from home.

 I first got the “bug” again when I realised one of my old Nintendo DS games, Super Princess Peach, was rare and worth around £15, compared to other similar aged games worth £2 or £3.
 This got me wondering and researching what other games I owned that were unplayed for several years were worth.
 In turn this led to me checking what other items I owned that might be worth money.

-As you can imagine, not all my sales have been this profitable but I was thrilled to make over £300 in my first 60 days – all from things lying around the house and loft!
+As you can imagine, not all my sales have been this profitable but I was thrilled to make over £300 in my first 60 days as an eBay reseller !
 I have since been visiting carboot sales and charity shops in the hopes of finding some bargains, but I don’t want to fill my house with clutter, especially if it may not sell.
-At the moment it is just a bit of fun rather than something I consider a regular income stream, and I know that if I want to buy to resell, I would need to change my eBay account from personal to business.

-- If you are considering buying to resell, stick to what you are interested in or at least develop an “eye” for things you know are worth buying.
-After never having much luck in selling clothing, I decided to stick to computer games but quickly realised the charity shops are not the best place to find rare games.
+- After never having much luck in selling clothing, I decided to stick to computer games but quickly realised the charity shops are not the best place to find rare games.
 However, sealed jigsaw puzzles and Lego can be very profitable.
 I recently bought what looked like the dullest jigsaw in the world for £1.99 in a charity shop (new and sealed – that is very important for jigsaw prices!) because a quick search showed it was selling for over £20.00.

 Obviously be subtle rather than standing right in front of someone’s stall or dear old Marge on the tills.
 You can search for items on eBay and filter to “recently sold”.
 This is very important as there will always be some chancer trying to sell something for 10 times the price – whether it sells or not for that amount is a different story!